abarker/typped/doc/sphinx_docs/dispatching.rst

 function name in the case when the peek token is an lpar with no intervening space.

 ..
-TODO: update code with latest version from Python file ``example_stdfun_lookahead.py``, after cleanup, etc.  Maybe add more tests (maybe as a pytest file).
+TODO: Keep up-to-date with the code in latest version from Python file ``example_stdfun_lookahead.py``  Maybe add more tests (maybe as a pytest file).

 .. code-block:: python